bbrotsos/data-catalog-client/README.md

 This is useful for automating content mangement systems with CKAN as well as generating reports.

-It is written in Java because that is prevalant in many web development operations.
+It is written in Java it is prevalant in many web development operations.